XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

         }
     }
     ```

+Register the services for Dependency Injection:

 - Open the file 'program.cs' to register the 2 newly added (mock) services:
-      On line 15, below `builder.Services.AddRazorPages();`, insert these new lines of code:
+      On line 14, below `builder.Services.AddRazorPages();`, insert these new lines of code:
     ```csharp
     //Add mock services
     builder.Services.AddSingleton<XpiritInsurance.Server.Services.QuoteAmountService>();
     builder.Services.AddSingleton<XpiritInsurance.Server.Services.InsuranceService>();
     ```

+### Test your changes

-    > Your project should now compile and run without errors.
-Use `dotnet run` from the 'Server' project to ensure everything works.
+Your project should now compile and run without errors.
+Use the [same test method](#test-your-code) as before, to ensure everything works.

-### 3. Add Blazor Frontend code to the 'Client' project
+## Add some Blazor code to the 'Client' project

+You will now add an open-source library named 'MudBlazor' to the Client project, that offers some useful controls to use on your pages.
+This way, we can create a nice user interface without effort.

-#### 3.1 Configure MudBlazor library
+### Configure MudBlazor library

 - Add the MudBlazor Nuget package to the Client project for some nice UI components:
     ```
     cd ..\Client
-    dotnet add package MudBlazor
+    dotnet add package MudBlazor -v 5.1.5
     ```

-- Open the file named '_Imports.razor' in the Client folder, and add MudBlazor:
+- Open the file named '_Imports.razor' in the Client folder, and add MudBlazor to the bottom of the file:

     ```
     @using MudBlazor